sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-setupdiskconfigurationdiskwillwipedisk.md

 `WillWipeDisk` specifies whether to erase all partitions and data on the hard disk before adding additional configurations to the disk.

-`WillWipeDisk` is blocked in the Windows® Preinstallation Environment (Windows PE) if any of the following conditions are true:
+`WillWipeDisk` is blocked in the Windows Preinstallation Environment (Windows PE) if any of the following conditions are true:

 -   Windows Setup binaries are running from the disk in question.